As I mentioned yesterday, we’re almost done with unpacking! Yay! Now to just tear down this massive stack of boxes in the garage!

 We’re still learning our way around here, but I’m incredibly excited by all the grocery store options and can’t wait to start learning the ropes of how to shop at Harris Teeter, Whole Foods, and more!

 Yesterday, I was blessed to get to spend the afternoon with my dear friend, Angie Smith.
 And then they invited our family to come to a Cinco de Mayo party with some of their good friends.

 It was so fun — and we laughed until we cried while the kids tried to break open this very persnickety pinata.
 Oh the memories!

-Sporting my new Under Armour kicks that Jesse bought for me from a sale on Zulily (yes, he’s a keeper — he knows how to work the bargains!)
+Sporting my new Under Armour kicks that Jesse bought for me on sale (yes, he’s a keeper — he knows how to work the bargains!)
 All the color in this photo perfectly expresses how my heart feels today: grateful, happy, and excited about life.
 Today: Don’t let life happen to you; go happen to life!